Updated: Nov 5

 Cannabidiol is neuroprotective, meaning that it helps maintain and regulate brain health by helping reduce damage to the brain and nervous system, while it also promotes growth and the development of new neurons.
 Oxidative stress caused by environmental hazards, traumatic injury or autoimmune and genetic disorders can cause temporary or permanent damage to the brain but studies have shown that CBD can aid in protecting the brain and creating new cells and pathways.

 CBD's antioxidant properties work to reduce glutamate toxicity.
-Extra glutamate, which stimulates nerve cells in the brain to fire, causes cells to become over-stimulated, ultimately leading to cell damage or death.
-Thus, cannabinoids help protect brain cells from damage, keeping the organ healthy and functioning properly.
+Glutamate stimulates nerve cells in the brain to fire off but extra glutamate causes cells to become over-stimulated, ultimately leading to cell damage or death.
+CBD helps to protect brain cells from damage, keeping the organ healthy and functioning properly.
 CBD has also been shown to have an anti-inflammatory effects on the brain.

-Cannabinoids have been proven to have an anti-inflammatory effect in numerous studies.
-CBD engages with the endocannabinoid system in many organs throughout the body, helping to reduce inflammation systemically.
-The therapeutic potential is impressively wide-ranging, as inflammation is involved in a broad spectrum of diseases.
+CBD has been shown to have anti-inflammatory effects in numerous studies.
+CBD oil therapeutic potential is impressively wide-ranging, as inflammation is involved in a broad spectrum of health conditions and diseases.

 5. Protect Against Bone Disease & Broken Bones